PushPress/bull-utils/README.md

 # Bull Utils

-A collection of utilities for [BullMQ](https://github.com/OptimalBits/bullmq) that provides powerful distributed batch processing capabilities.
+A collection of utilities for [BullMQ](https://github.com/OptimalBits/bullmq) that provides powerful distributed batch processing and rate limiting capabilities.

 ## Overview

+Bull Utils provides:

-Bull Utils provides a `DistributedBatchProcessor` that allows you to process large datasets in smaller, distributed batches over time.
-This prevents overwhelming your systems by cycling through numbered slots, where each job processes a different subset of your data.
+- **DistributedBatchProcessor**: Process large datasets in smaller, distributed batches over time, preventing system overload by cycling through numbered slots.
+- **RateLimiter**: A Redis-backed distributed rate limiter using a fixed window algorithm, with support for grouped rate limiting by tenant, API key, or any custom key.

 ## Key Features